Search for

 6 October 1976 - Cubana de Aviación Flight 455

-A Cubana flight was headed from Barbados, via Trinidad, to Havana, Cuba.
-The Douglas DC-8 carrying 73 people (48 passengers, 25 crew) exploded in flight and spun downward crashing off the coast of Bridgetown, Barbados.
+Cubana 455 was headed from Barbados, via Trinidad, to Havana.
+The Douglas DC-8 carrying 73 people (48 passengers, 25 crew) exploded and spun downward crashing off the coast of Bridgetown, Barbados.
 The aircraft is believed to have been destroyed by two time bombs using dynamite or C-4 explosives that set off an uncontrollable fire in the aft cabin.
 The plot was traced to anti-Castro Cuban exiles and Venezuelan secret police who reportedly had links to the Central Intelligence Agency in the United States.

 17 August 1978 - Philippine Air Lines

 With 84 aboard (78 passengers, 6 crew), a BAC One-Eleven left Cebu for Manilla.
 One passenger was killed when a bomb blast in the left rear lavatory blew a hole in the fuselage.
 The aircraft landed safely with no additional injuries.
-Note that the aircraft involved was the same one bombed in June 1975.
+Like a cat with nine lives, the plane involved was the same PAL airliner that survived a bombing in June 1975.

 19 February 1979 - Ethiopian Airlines

-A Douglas DC-3 crashed at Barentu, Ethiopia, after a bomb exploded aboard.
+A Douglas DC-3 crashed at Barentu, Ethiopia, after a bomb exploded on board.
 All five passengers and crew were killed.

 26 April 1979 - Indian Airlines